selimfirat/news-spider/report.md

 It is not possible to classify out-of-vocabulary words using bag-of-words and tf-idf features.
 We can decrease the out-of-vocabulary words in any text via stemming and normalization.
 However, a real solution to this problem is using pre-trained Word2Vec models as nearly all researchers do.

-Thus, we prefered to switch Word2Vec model [14] pretrained on 800k words wikipedia data.
+Thus, we prefered to switch Word2Vec model [14] pre-trained on 800k words wikipedia data.
 This provides us much larger corpus containing 800000.

 #### Experimentation Methodology